topo-gps/ios-manual/en/coordinates/entering_coordinates.rst

 ~~~~~~~~~~~~~~~~
 To enter coordinates you have first to make sure that the right coordinates type has
 been set.
 If you press the ‘Type’ cell a screen will appear in which you can
-change the coordinate type, like in the figure below:
+change the coordinates type, like in the figure below:

 .. figure:: ../_static/enter-coordinates2.png
    :height: 568px
    :width: 320px
    :alt: Entering coordinate Topo GPS

-   *Choosing the coordinate type.*
+   *Choosing the coordinates type.*

-You can choose between different coordinate types, including:
+You can choose between different coordinates types, including:
 `WGS84 <https://en.wikipedia.org/wiki/WGS84>`_ decimal, `WGS84 <https://en.wikipedia.org/wiki/WGS84>`_ degrees minutesm `WGS84 <https://en.wikipedia.org/wiki/WGS84>`_ degrees minutes seconds, `UTM <https://en.wikipedia.org/wiki/UTM>`_ and `MGRS <https://en.wikipedia.org/wiki/MGRS>`_.
 Next to that you can use various country specific coordinate systems.

 .. _ss-coordinates-enter: